Ateuluz/final-reality/README.md

 - Defense value greater than or equal to 0.
 - Weight value greater than 0.

+For the purpose of this game implementation, entities can both attack and defend, with th methods returning final damage dealt for if later needed.

 ## Characters

 Characters all share the common root interface ICharacter that extends IEntity, which grants all sub instances have: